simplyhexagonal/doorlock/README.md

   fetchPermissionsByHandle,
   fetchRestrictionsByHandle,
   // The following are optional
-  verifyRoleExists: true, // defaults to: false
+  verifyRoleExists: true, // defaults to: false (to save on performance)
-  verifyAbilitiesExist: true, // defaults to: false
+  verifyAbilitiesExist: true, // defaults to: false (to save on performance)
   debug: true, // defaults to: false
   logFn: (message: string) => console.log('MY CUSTOM LOG =>', message), // only works if debug: true });
 ```

+**NOTE:** The `verifyRoleExists` and `verifyAbilitiesExist` options should be turned on solely to debug
+errors or inconsistencies that you may suspect to be caused by "ghost" roles or abilities left behind
+after deletion of the original entity (i.e. a user has a role id of a role that was deleted).

 Once instantiated you can implement DoorLock on each request, as in the following example: